-I love them for the same reason, because it give me another, “I told you so”.
+I love them for the same reason, because it gives me another, “I told you so”.

-The pharmaceutical industry is corrupt and they control the medical industry, from the cirriculum aspiring doctors are taught in med school all the way to the drug studies published in the latest medical journals that practicing doctors read and trust.
+The pharmaceutical industry is corrupt and they control the medical industry, from the cirriculum taught in med school all the way to the drug studies published in the latest medical journals that practicing doctors read and trust.

 All ye who worship science take heed.
-Research science can be biased.
+Science can be biased and fraudulent.

 It’s interesting how they uncovered that some researchers would ignore the negative findings of the primary focus of the study and highlight a smaller less significant aspect because it was positive in some way.

 Speaking of “positive”, the scientific jargon they use in these studies is incredibly subversive.
 Instead of saying, “Drug X made the tumor grow”.
 They will say something like “There was a positive association of proliferation..” or whatever.